aerogia/aerogia.github.io/README.md

 # aerogia.github.io
-Site for TechNova 2025 - Web Designing.
+## Site for TechNova 2025 - Web Designing | Group - HSC

 This website consists of a single webpage, styled after the Frutiger Aero aesthetic, with an overview of the design style.